nidhi-sadhu/peakwear/README.md

 ## Notes

 Commands I use day to day are in [docs/COMMANDS.md](docs/COMMANDS.md).

-A longer write-up of the payment work — how Stripe fits together, the decisions behind the order lifecycle, and the interview questions each one invites — is in [docs/PeakWear-Payments-Doc.pdf](docs/PeakWear-Payments-Doc.pdf).
-There's an equivalent one for [authentication](docs/PeakWear-Login-Doc.pdf).

 Stripe runs in test mode only.
 No real money moves, and no live keys exist for this project.
 Product photos are placeholders from free stock libraries and aren't PeakWear's own.